Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Moral Significance of the Structure of Human-AI Companion Interactions

 Irreconcilability is a structural as opposed to a contingent feature of these interactions.
 The interaction cultivates norms under which the possibility of repair is taken for granted, but the structure never provides for it.
 This is visible when things go wrong.
 Users who experienced the 2023 Replika update as a betrayal found that reconciliation was unavailable.
 Some attempted to rebuild trust by continuing to interact with the post-update companion.
 But they were not addressing the agent responsible for the change.
 They were forming a new interaction with a differently configured companion, governed by the same provider who could change it again at any time.

 In A and B's friendship, if A betrays B's confidence and refuses to apologise, reconciliation also fails.
 But it fails as a choice---A could have apologised, B could have forgiven.
 Reconciliation was available even if not pursued.
-Under URRP, reconciliation is never available.
+Under URRP, reconciliation is structurally unavailable as an option.
 There is no agent participating in the interaction to whom the user can direct forgiveness, and no agent inside the interaction who can acknowledge what happened.
 Even a reversal of the update would not constitute reconciliation.
 It would be a further exercise of URRP in the form of a product decision by the provider, not an acknowledgment addressed to the user within the interaction.